 Tablatures, or tabs, have become really popular.
 They are the best way to sell, buy, and learn music for non-musicians in a non-classical environment.
 Can the violin benefit from such a trend?
 Can the violin be easier to learn with tabs?
 How can tabs bring sheet music, popular music, world, and rock music to violinists?

 Tablatures exist but are not used for the violin.
 The violin doesn’t have any frets.
 The violin has a smooth fingerboard with no marks on it.
 Fingerings are organized in positions.
 In a position, sharp, natural, and flat notes correspond to a position of the finger: round or extended.

 There is no shortcut: the violin has to be learned by feeling and ear.

 But, for a beginner, can tablatures be of any help anyway?

 To really understand, I will present you with the well-known beginner song “Twinkle Twinkle little star” written in as many types of scores or tablatures as possible.
 You will clearly see and understand the pros and cons of each one and why a guitar-like tab is not preferable.

-Here is the usual score, may be intimidating for a beginner, but read at a glance by someone who can read music:
+Here is the usual score, which may be intimidating for a beginner, but read at a glance by someone who can read music:

-1. Tabs for violin beginner only
+1. Tabs for violin beginners only

 The violin fingerboard is small, smooth, and fretless, as opposed to the guitar one.
 So it is rather impossible to play based on the eyes looking at the fingers and the fingerboard.
 It can be worth a glance for a beginner, but no more.